Simplify the Holidays

 4. Celebrate with appetizers and cocktails or coffee and dessert instead of serving a full meal.

-6. Throw a decorating party where people bring leftover crafting supplies to make decorations and then everyone gets to take home some of what’s made.
+7. Throw a decorating party where people bring leftover crafting supplies to make decorations and then everyone gets to take home some of what’s made.
+Or use natural decorations.
+Leaves, dried flowers, or sprigs of holly can all brighten a space and bring seasonal cheer.

 New Traditions, Same Family Values